|

 to driver the VFO or your radio, to rotate your antenna, to work on

-PSK31 as well as a CW keyboard.
-DX4WIN
+PSK31 and many other digimodes, as well as a CW keyboard.

-permit you to save reports in text files or print them (e.g. to
+sort your log, save reports (Worked WPX, worked DXCC, etc) in text files or print them (e.g. to

-last from version 5 and higher DX4WIN supports multiple logs, a way
+last, DX4WIN version 5 and higher support multiple logs, a way

 to isolate a set of QSOs if you want for example create a subset for